Za Tebe: Background

 Following the release of her debut album Bez Tebe on 25 March 2019, Senidah released a series of standalone singles, including commercially successful "Mišići" (2019), "Kamikaza" (2019), "100%" (2019), "Dođi" (2021) and "Replay" (2021).
 At the beginning of 2020, she became the first former Yugoslav artist to gross over 700,000 monthly listeners on Spotify.
 At the 2020 Music Awards Ceremony in Belgrade she received the Trap Song of the Year Award for "Mišići" as well as the Golden MAC for Authenticity Award.

 The album was announced during Senidah's guest appearance on Serbian late night talk show Veče sa Ivanom Ivanovićem in October 2021.
+The album, as well as its predecessor, is dedicated to Senidah's late mother.
+In contrast to the sadder tone of Bez Tebe, Za Tebe is more upbeat, as Senidah's mother preferred upbeat music.

 Composition

 The album opens with "Zauvek" (Forever), a "quirky rap song with a progressive flow".
 It is followed by the lead single "Behute", which combines sevdah and flamenco and features acoustic guitars, "emotional" vocals, rhythmic handclaps and brass instruments.
 The title of the song comes from a Turkish word used colloquially in the Western Balkans, meaning "stupor", "inebriation" or "ecstasy".
 "Saten" (Satin) is a synth-heavy track inspired by the 1980s music.
 The R&B track "Beli svemir" (White Universe) was compared to the singer's previous album, while the third single "Dva prsta" (Two Fingers) embraces the sound of reggaeton.
 "Mesečina i ja" (Moonlight and I) and "Level" are dance-pop tracks, and the former is followed by the ballad "Jadnaja" (portmanteau of jadna ja, meaning "poor me"), which served as the second single.
 "Jug" (South) and "Maria Magdalena" (Mary Magdalene) feature the sounds of drill and trap, over which the artist lays vocal inflections reminiscent of Young Thug.
 The dance track "Noćne životinje" (Nocturnal Animals) features distorted, "robotic" vocals and a repetitive hook, aiming to imitate the "altered state of consciousness" in the club.
 The ballad "Kad će doći red" (When Will It Be [My] Turn) incorporates the flamenco sound and handclaps even more prominently than "Behute".
 The avant-garde, self-titled track "Senida" blends drum and bass production with folk music harmonies and traditional women's choir vocals, leading to comparisons with Eurovision entries.
 "Femme fatale" is reminiscent of Bond themes, while the closing track "Soba 2" (Bedroom, Pt.
 2) is a direct sequel to the artist's previous album's opening track "Soba" (Bedroom).
 It is a ballad that discards electronic beats and percussion in favour of a guitar, synthesizers and heavy Auto-Tune.